ESMValGroup/ESMValTool/guidance_doc.rst

 **Please note**: The content of the deliverable is specific to each ECV and Evaluators can make their choices in terms of plots / content of their summary, keeping in mind that reports should be readable and contain synthetic information following the basic content described in the C3S_D511_template_SPQB_12102018 template.

-**Please**, if already not done, start your work with the ESMValTool and refer to the general template to prepare first version of your report.
+**Please**, if already not done, start your work with the ESMValTool and refer to the general template to prepare a first version of your report.
 Final templates with proper deliverable numbers are sent to ECV responsible to finalize the report.

 1. Which ECVs shall be evaluated, when and by who?